 Pest monitoring Check pines that appear yellowish or unthrifty.
 Look for white scale protected inside the curved interior of the needle bundles.
 Occasionally trees are visibly white with scale.
-Since scale insects don't fall off, check to be sure that the scale are still present under the scale-covering or that crawlers are on the foliage before initiating pesticide application.
+Since scale insects do not fall off, check to be sure that the scale are still present under the scale-covering or that crawlers are on the foliage before initiating pesticide application.

 Keep plants healthy with proper watering.
 Populations are reported to build more rapidly on stressed or dusty plants.